MX Lookup and Record Checker Tool

 You can check MX records using tools like 'dig' on Mac or 'nslookup' on Windows.
 On Mac, open Terminal and type dig example.com mx.
 On Windows, open Command Prompt and type nslookup -q=mx example.com.

-On Windows, open Command Prompt, type nslookup -q=mx example.com, and hit enter to get the MX records for the domain 'example.com'.
+- Type nslookup -q=mx example.com and hit [enter] to get the MX records for example.com.

 A DNS lookup asks a DNS server for details about a domain or subdomain, like IP addresses (A or AAAA records) and mail servers (MX records).
 An MX lookup specifically finds Mail Exchange records, ensuring emails reach the correct mail server for a domain.